TobiasPSP/doneland_sources/Tools/Internet/README.md

 postal   : 20038
 timezone : Europe/Berlin
 ````

-In a nutshell, *VPN routing* has routed my data packets directly to the *closest available CDN server*, only a few kilometers away from where I live.
-The hops in-between (*185.161.202.2* and *185.161.202.3*) were also located right in *Hamburg*:
+In a nutshell, *VPN routing* has directed my data packets straight to the *closest available CDN server*, just a few kilometers from my home.
+The hops in between (*185.161.202.2* and *185.161.202.3*) were also located right in *Hamburg*:

 ````
 PS> irm ipinfo.io/185.161.202.2/json